Nuant/nqs-sdk/README.md

 <a href="https://agents.nuant.ai/subscribe" target="_blank" rel="noopener noreferrer">https://agents.nuant.ai/subscribe</a>

-This following command creates a `nuant-quantlib.toml` file with the required proxy configuration for accessing Nuant’s GraphQL API.
+The following command creates a `nuant-quantlib.toml` file with the required proxy configuration for accessing Nuant’s GraphQL API.
 Make sure to replace `YOUR_API_KEY`.

 ```bash